 In Allopathy, no individualization is kept in mind while medication.
 If two persons are suffering the same disease, both will be treated with the same medicines.
 No differences as such are taken into consideration.

 While in Ayurveda, the treatment is individualized according to the person’s body constitution (Vata, Pitta, and Kapha) and treated as per the requirements.

-Wondering where to go as to prevent such a problem?
+Wondering where to go to prevent such a problem?

 Nimba Nature Cure Village is the answer.
-Nimba offers you the best Ayurvedic treatment in Gujarat in the relaxing natural setting.
+Nimba offers you the best Ayurvedic treatment in Gujarat in a relaxing natural setting.
 So why go anywhere else when we have Nimba at our doorsteps.